 This diagram shows the high-level architecture of a sales channel app:

-- Customers add products and follow the checkout flow to purchase.
-Your app uses the Checkout API to enable this experience.
+- From your platform, customers choose products and follow the checkout flow to make purchases.
+Your app can use the Checkout API to offer a fully customized checkout experience.

-- Sales channels must be marketplaces or platforms on which merchants can sell their products outside of their own branded channels (like Shopify's online store, Buy Button, or Shopify POS).
+- Sales channels must be marketplaces or platforms where merchants can sell their products outside of their own branded channels (such as Shopify's online store, Buy Button, or Shopify POS).

 - A channel app and integration must be built directly by the channel partner, or a single affiliated integration partner approved by the channel partner (for example, a third-party developer or services agency).